-WAN-restoral Switched Connection to a Third Router
+WAN Restoral Switched Connection to a Third Router

-Figure 16-2 shows how backup is performed when there is a switched connection to a third router in the network.
-Router A normally uses a leased line to communicate with router B and a switched link to communicate with router C. If there is a failure in the primary WAN link between router A and router B, you must manually disable the dial circuit to router C to allow the WAN-restoral mechanism to use the switched circuit modem (V.25 bis interface) to communicate to router B. When the primary WAN connection is recovered, the secondary link disconnects.
-To reestablish the sacrificed link connection, you must use the console test command to restart the dial circuit on router A and C.
+Figure 14-2 shows how you can use a switched connection to a third router as the backup link.
+Router A normally uses a leased line to communicate with router B and a switched line to communicate with router C. If the primary link between router A and router B fails, you must manually disable the dial circuit to router C. The WAN restoral feature then uses the V.25 bis interface to connect router A to router B. When the primary WAN connection recovers, the secondary link disconnects.
+To re-establish the sacrificed link connection, you must enter test at the GWCON (+) prompt to restart the dial circuit on routers A and C.